Turn a sweet and juicy summer fruit into an adorable watermelon cake that everyone will love.

 - 1-2 tubs dessert topping such a Cool Whip or Cool Whip light

 - fresh berries and/or nuts for garnish

-Cut the ends off of the watermelon so it can stand upright.
+- Cut the ends off of the watermelon so it can stand upright.

-Once cut, use paper towels to completel dab the watermelon dry.
-You don't need to squeeze it but you want the surface as dry as possible.
+- Once cut, use paper towels to completely dab the watermelon dry.
+You don't need to squeeze it but the surface should be as dry as possible.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.